 The drunk driving laws throughout the state of Michigan are strict.
 If you’ve been charged with what’s casually called driving under the influence (DUI) in Canton—officially called operating while intoxicated (OWI)—knowing the DUI penalties can be helpful in creating a strong defense for court.
 It’s important to understand that an OWI charge isn’t an automatic conviction.
 You can always hire a lawyer and go to trial to fight your case.

-At Schwartz Criminal Defense Firm, we’ve handled many DUI/OWI cases.
+At Schwartz Law Group, we’ve handled many DUI/OWI cases.
 A Canton DUI lawyer from our team can look into your situation and take the time to build a strong argument that weakens the prosecution’s stance.
 With the support of a strong legal team on your side, you can feel confident in your pursuit of freedom.

 For a first-offense OWI, you may have to spend up to 93 days in jail and pay up to $500 in fines.
 You may also have to serve 360 hours of community service, and the police may immobilize your car after your arrest.
 If your blood alcohol concentration (BAC) level is above .17, your penalties will increase.
 Your OWI offense in Canton can also be more severe if you’ve had previous convictions in the past.